riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 No, there aren't.

-1:24:51: dean carlan et al have deep dives in organizations and asks similar questions, but not as deep as GW, and not clear it will lead to recs for donors. slogan on their website: [something].
+1:24:51: Dean Karlan et al have deep dives in organizations and asks similar questions, but not as deep as GW, and not clear it will lead to recs for donors. slogan on their website: [something].
 Impact Matters. but they give recs based on what you already want (?). (–1:26:30)